shawntabrizi/substrate-collectables-workshop/steps/34/README.md

 A key part of designing your storage is making it efficient for the tasks your code will need to execute.
 Similarly, you will need to design your code to be efficient for the storage constraints you have.

-Honestly, its a lose / lose situation most times, but it is part of what we need to do when designing blockchain systems.
+Honestly, its a lose / lose situation most times, but it is a part of what we need to do when designing blockchain systems.

 ## Storage Optimizations